depicted-candela/TransitionalSQL/2_essentialOracleFunctionsAndDMLBasics/README.md

 ### <span>1.3 Set Operators (Practice in Oracle)</span>

-*   **Meanings & Values:** Set operators combine the results of two or more `SELECT` statements.
+*   **MEANINGS & VALUES:** Set operators combine the results of two or more `SELECT` statements.
 They operate on entire rows and, by default (except for `UNION ALL`), return distinct rows.
     *   **`UNION`:** Combines results, removing duplicates.
     *   **`UNION ALL`:** Combines results, keeping all duplicates.
     *   **`INTERSECT`:** Returns rows common to all result sets.